global-asp/asp-source/en/0166_the-girl-who-got-rich.md

 ##
 Nelima agreed to carry Netasile to her house.
-“You have done what many have failed to do,” said the old woman.
+"You have done what many have failed to do," said the old woman.
 She gave
 Nelima a stick and told her to go back home, where she would